Private Shoulder Ultrasound Scan

 What treatments are there for shoulder pain?

-If your shoulder pain doesn’t improve with simple medications, other treatments are available.
+If your shoulder pain doesn’t improve with simple medications, other treatments such as ultrasounultrasound guided msk injectiond guided injections, are available.
 Your doctor will be able to give more specific advice.

 Physiotherapy and occupational therapy